atomicdata-dev/atomic-data-docs/src/schema/classes.md

 A Class is an abstract type of Resource, such as `Person`.
 It is convention to use an Uppercase in its URI.
 Note that in Atomic Data, a Resource can have several Classes - not just a single one.
+If you need to set more complex constraints to your Classes (e.g. maximum string length, Properties that depend on each other), check out [SHACL](https://www.w3.org/TR/shacl/).

 Properties: